CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 * Suffering damage.
 If you take damage while focusing on a spell, you must make a Magic Governing Core Skill check to maintain your concentration.
 The challenge level is equal to the level of injury taken.
 If you take damage from multiple sources, you make a separate saving throw for each injury source.
 * Becoming incapacitated or dying.
 If you're incapacitated or die, you lose concentration on a spell.
 * The Narrator might also decide that certain environmental phenomena might require the concentrating character to succeed on a Governing Core Skill check to maintain concentration.
 For example, a wave washing over you while you're on a storm-tossed ship might require a CL 2 Governing Core Skill Check.

-## Spells In Combat

-If a character intends to use Spells during a combat round, on the Declaration Phase they can declare what spell they are attempting to use.

-During the following Action Phase, during their action the character makes a Magic Skill Roll to see if they were able to achieve the spell they declared.

-- A character can cast 1 spell per round that uses Magic Resource.
-- A character can cast 1 spell per round that does not use Magic Resource.
-- A character can only cast 1 spell per turn as part of their combat roll.

 ## Generic Spells